100 Years of History

 Top Middle: Kathy Thorstad & Gayle Cullington

-Ann Morales, Patty Loose, Shannon McNeil, Lori Benold
+Top R: Ann Morales, Patty Loose, Shannon McNeil, Lori Benold

 Middle: Karen Teneriello & Wendy Kratzer